d2l-ai/d2l-en/chapter_appendix_math/info-theory.md

 ### KL Divergence Properties

-Even though the above definition looks formidable, you do not need to memorize it.
-However, the following properties may be worth your while to peruse.
+Let us take a look at some properties of the KL divergence.

 * KL divergence is non-symmetric, i.e., $$D_{\mathrm{KL}}(P\|Q) \neq D_{\mathrm{KL}}(Q\|P), \text{ if } P \neq Q.$$
 * KL divergence is non-negative, i.e., $$D_{\mathrm{KL}}(P\|Q) \geq 0.$$ Note that the equality holds only when $P = Q$.
 * If there exists an $x$ such that $p(x) > 0$ and $q(x) = 0$, then $D_{\mathrm{KL}}(P\|Q) = \infty$.
-* Relationship between KL divergence and mutual information is also intimating.
+* There is a close relationship between KL divergence and mutual information.
 Besides the relationship shown in :numref:`fig_mutual_information`, $I(X,Y)$ is also numerically equivalent with the following terms:
     1. $ D_{\mathrm{KL}}(P(X, Y)  \ \| \ P(X)P(Y))$;
     1. $ E_Y \{ D_{\mathrm{KL}}(P(X \mid Y) \ \| \ P(X)) \}$;
     1. $ E_X \{ D_{\mathrm{KL}}(P(Y \mid X) \ \| \ P(Y)) \}$.

-  For the first term, we interpret mutual information as the KL divergence between $P(X, Y)$ and the product of $P(X)$ and $P(Y)$.
+  For the first term, we interpret mutual information as the KL divergence between $P(X, Y)$ and the product of $P(X)$ and $P(Y)$, and thus is a measure of how different the joint distribution is from the distribution if they were independent.
 For the second term, mutual information tells us the average reduction in uncertainty about $Y$ that results from learning the value of the $X$'s distribution.
 Similarly to the third term.

 ### Example

-If you are still confused about why KL divergence is non-symmetric, let us go through a toy example.
+Let us go through a toy example to see the non-symmetry explicitly.

 First, let us generate and sort three `ndarray`s of length $10,000$: an objective ndarray $p$ which follows a normal distribution $N(0,1)$, and two candidate ndarrays $q_1$ and $q_2$ which follow normal distributions $N(-1,1)$ and $N(1,1)$ respectively.